lucjones20/ES-synth-starter/README.md

 This project was completed by Electrical Engineering students from Imperial College London for the 2nd Coursework of the ELEC60013 - Embedded Systems module.

-**Group members:** Zsombor Klapper, Luc Jones, Bastien Baluyot, Abdal Al-Kilany.
+**Group members:** Zsombor Klapper, Luc Jones, Bastien Baluyot, Abdel-Qader Al-Kilany.

 &nbsp;